cardano-community/guild-operators/docs/Scripts/gliveview.md

 !!! info "Reminder !!"
     Ensure the [Pre-Requisites](../basics.md#pre-requisites) are in place before you proceed.

-**Guild LiveView - gLiveView** is a local monitoring tool to use in addition to remote monitoring tools like Prometheus/Grafana, Zabbix or IOG's RTView.
+**Koios gLiveView ** is a local monitoring tool to use in addition to remote monitoring tools like Prometheus/Grafana, Zabbix or IOG's RTView.
 This is especially useful when moving to a systemd deployment - if you haven't done so already - as it offers an intuitive UI to monitor the node status.

 The tool is independent from other files and can run as a standalone utility that can be stopped/started without affecting the status of `cardano-node`.

 ##### Download

 If you've used [guild-deploy.sh](../basics.md#pre-requisites), you can skip this part, as this is already set up for you.
 The tool relies on the common `env` configuration file.
 To get current epoch blocks, the [logMonitor.sh](../Scripts/logmonitor.md) script is needed (and can be combined with [CNCLI](../Scripts/cncli.md)).
-This is optional and **Guild LiveView** will function without it.
+This is optional and **Koios gLiveView** will function without it.

 !!! info "Note"
-    For those who follow guild's [folder structure](../basics.md#folder-structure) and do not wish to run `guild-deploy.sh`, you can run the below in `$CNODE_HOME/scripts` folder
+    For those who follow the [folder structure](../basics.md#folder-structure) in this repo and do not wish to run `guild-deploy.sh`, you can run the below in `$CNODE_HOME/scripts` folder

 To download the script: